 (1).Commelina communis L.: It is commonly known as Yā Zhí Cǎo(literally it means Duck Foot Sole Grass) or Common Dayflower Herb, annual herb.
 15~60 cm high.
 Many roots.
 Stem much branched, with longitudinal ribs, base prostrate, upper erect, leaf sheath and upper part of stem covered with short hairs.
 Leaves alternate, sessile or subsessile; Leaf blade ovoid lanceolate or lanceolate, 4~10 cm long, 1~3 cm wide, apex acuminate, base deciduous into a membranous sheath, clasped, entire involucre flaccid, stalk 1.5~4 cm long, opposite leaves, cordate, slightly sickle curved, apex short acute, 1.5~2.4 cm long, margin often hirsute.
 Cymes on upper branches, 3~4 flowers, with short pedicels, bearing the lowest part of branches, 1 flower, pedicels ca. 8 mm; 3 sepals, ovate, ca. 5 mm long, ca. 3 mm wide, membranous; 3 petals, dark blue, 1 smaller ovate, ca. 9 mm long, 2 larger subcircular, clawed, ca. 15 mm long; 6 stamens, can breed 3, filament length about 13 mm, 3 steriles, filament shorter, glabrous, apex butterfly shape; 1 pistil, ovary subequal, ovate, style filiform and long.
 Capsule elliptic, 5~7 mm long, 2-locule, 2-lobed, 2 seeds per loculus.
 Seeds are 2~3 mm long, surface uneven, with a white dot.
 Its flowering period is from July to September, fruiting from September to October.

-Ecological environment: It grows in the humid shade of 100~2,400 meters above sea level, it is common in a gully, roadside, field ridge, wasteland, house side corner, hillside and forest edge grass.
-It is distributed in most of the north and south of China.
+Ecological environment: The plant grows in the humid shade area at an altitude of 100~2,400 meters above sea level, it grows in a gully, roadside, field ridge, wasteland, house side corner, hillside, and forest edge grass.
+The plant distributes in most of the north and south areas of China.

 Trait identification: whole grass length to 60 cm, yellow-green, old stem slightly square, smooth surface, with several longitudinal edges, the diameter of about 2 mm, node enlargement, base node often fibrous roots.
 Section solid, central medullated.
 Leaves alternate, wrinkled into a group, thin brittle, fragile; Leaves ovate-lanceolate or lanceolate, 3~9 cm long, 1~3 cm wide, apex apiculate, entire, base descending into a membranous sheath, clasping, veins parallel.
 Inflorescences cymes, involucre heart-ovate, folded, margin not united; Flowers deciduous, sepals membranous, petals bluish-black.
 Light smell, sweet, light.
 Yellow and green are preferred.